 F R E E A D V I C E & B L O G

 I read one of your free advice/blog articles.
 Can I make a comment on it?

-The Personal Blog and Free Advice sections of this website consist of informal opinion pieces written in good faith and are not representative of the views or policies of the limited company entity of David Savery Electrical Services Ltd. If you wish to make a comment regarding the content of any of the published articles on this website then please email me at the address on the banner at the top of this page and I will choose whether to alter or expand an article, with or without credit, based on your feedback.
+The Personal Blog and Free Advice sections of this website consist of informal opinion pieces written in good faith and are not representative of the views or policies of the limited company entity of David Savery Electrical Services Ltd. If you wish to make a comment regarding the content of any of the published articles on this website, then please email me and I will choose whether to alter or expand an article, with or without credit, based on your feedback.
 I reserve the right to amend or unpublish any articles at any time.
 Any advice followed by the reader is done so at your own risk and neither I as an individual nor the company of David Savery Electrical Services Ltd. will accept responsibility for incidents, accidents or unfavourable outcomes of any action you choose to take after reading and then choosing to replicate in whole or in part any of this content.
 Any quotations within the Free Advice section are intended to be used under a policy of personal use.
 The use of any Trademark or Copyrighted material is not intended to infringe Copyright.
-All original content on this site is Copyright David Savery.
+All original content on this site is Copyright of David Savery.
 All rights are reserved.
 Linked and quoted content is Copyright of the respective owner(s).
 I have no control over, nor am I responsible for, the content of any other sites, or any other products or services that may be offered through other sites.

 Can I quote you on that?

 If you quote any content from www.dses.uk, please link back to the associated page or to the homepage of this site.
 If you wish to use any content from the Free Advice or Personal Blog sections, please contact me first.
 Copyright infringement will be pursued.
 I'm quite the git when people rip me off.

 A D V E R T I S I N G